tedneward/Azgaarnoth/Classes/Monk/Weave.md

 ```
 def level11(npc):
-    npc.bonusactions.append("***Ki: Weave-Infused Ki.*** You can transform 2 ki points into a 1st-level spell slot, 3 into a 2nd, 5 into a 3rd, or 6 into a 4th.")
+    npc.bonusactions.append("***Ki: Weave-Infused Ki.*** You can transform 2 ki points into a 1st level spell slot, 3 into a 2nd, 5 into a 3rd, or 6 into a 4th.")
 ```

 ## Spell Strike